Bud Rot in Weed: What It is and How to Avoid It

 signs of bud rot in cannabis plants

 The appearance of bud rot varies depending on the specific pathogen affecting the cannabis plant.
-Recognizing the early signs of bud rot can make a significant difference in mitigating its spread and salvaging the remaining healthy portions of the plant.
+Recognizing the early signs of bud rot can significantly mitigate its spread and salvage the remaining healthy portions of the plant.

 Symptoms of Botrytis Cinerea

 One of the primary pathogens causing bud rot is the botrytis species, specifically B. cinerea.
-Initial signs of botrytis infection on indoor-grown cannabis buds are the yellowing and necrosis of a bract leaf, often found mid-point or lower on the inflorescence, which is the flowering structure of the plant.
+Initial signs of botrytis infection on indoor-grown cannabis buds are the yellowing and necrosis of a bract leaf, often found mid-point or lower on the inflorescence, the plant's flowering structure.

 In some instances, the stem may also get infected, especially where a side branch has broken off or on the main stem where buds are attached.
 Among the Botrytis species, B. cinerea is the most virulent, causing the most severe bud rot.3